Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 Instructions

-1. Post - select the COM port to use.
+1. Port - Select the COM port to use.
 Note that COM1-4 are typically assigned directly to hardware ports.
 COM5+ are typically assigned to virtual ports created by USB devices.

-3. Data Bits - indicate how many bits are reserved for data communication between the serial device and the PC.
+3. Data Bits - Indicates how many bits are reserved for data communication between the serial device and the PC.
 Typical value is 8.

-5. Stop Bits - refer to how many bits are used to indicate a delimiter between data bits.
+5. Stop Bits - Refers to how many bits are used to indicate a delimiter between data bits.

 XON/XOFF for both transmission and reception